Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Banking Litigation, Financial Services, Retail

 This section covers both public and private company transactions.
 Typically, the most prestigious work here will involve advising the buyer or seller on an acquisition.
 Advising either of the main parties on a merger is considered strong work.
 Throughout, the size and complexity of the deal will be relevant.
-Advising parties that are not the buyer or a seller on a deal (ie advising the financial adviser) is relevant, but generally not as desirable as advising the key parties.
+Advising parties that are not the buyer or a seller on a deal (eg advising the financial adviser) can be relevant, but generally not as desirable as advising the key parties.
+Advising a lender on a transaction is generally not considered here, and should instead be included on a Banking & Finance submission.

 Other forms of corporate work considered here include share acquisitions, dispositions, capitalisations, entity selection and formation, operating and partnership agreements, and governance matters.
-Also accepted here are transactions designed to help restructuring within companies and their subsidiaries by change of ownership.
+Takeover defence work is also welcome here.

-Some tables will have a monetary value attached to them, such as “£100-800 million”.
+Some tables will have a monetary value attached to them, such as £100-800 million.
 In those tables the bulk of the best work demonstrated by these firms will fall into that range, but it is not necessary for all of it to.
 Some examples of work that falls below the range, yet are still complicated or interesting, are accepted.
 It is also expected that some firms ranked in a lower range will have a small number of outlying deals in the higher range.
+The research team will place each firm in the table that is most appropriate for it.

 Related sections: Capital Markets, Investment Funds, Private Equity, Partnership, Tax

-This section covers all advice relating to the proceedings of the Court of Protection concerning individuals who are considered to have lost the capacity to make their own decisions according to the Mental Capacity Act.
+This section covers proceedings brought in the Court of Protection concerning individuals who are considered to have lost the capacity to make their own decisions according to the Mental Capacity Act.

-Court proceedings relate to the management of an individual's property and financial affairs, or their health and welfare, with the individual represented by those with Lasting Power of Attorney, Enduring Power of Attorney, or by an individual appointed by the Court as a deputy.
+Work may relate to either the management of an individual's property and financial affairs, or to consideration of their health and welfare, via those with Lasting Power of Attorney, Enduring Power of Attorney, or an individual appointed by the Court as a deputy.

 Related sections: Clinical Negligence, Healthcare, Personal Injury